Skip to main content

 • The 3 module blocks aim to provide students with an outline of key concepts in the subject area, to introduce and contextualize the literature that they will explore in detail, and to situate this knowledge within relevant examples and case studies.

 • The fieldtrip will provide insight into landslide investigation in the field, in addition to enabling appraisal of landslide management and mitigation practices.
-The two practical sessions will provide examples of current approaches to geotechnical testing, remote sensing and numerical modelling of landslides.
+The two practical sessions will provide examples of current approaches to geotechnical testing and monitoring of landslides.

 • Both summative assessment exercises will test how well students can apply key concepts in landslide science to real-world situations, as well demonstrating their competence in using laboratory and field skills to quantify landslide stability and failure patterns through time.
 In addition, students will gain experience in critical evaluation of results and how they can be placed in context using the wider literature.